electric-cloud/DSL-slurper/README.md

 or you can use some options to overwrite the default value.
 See the ---help option for details.

-Run it with ec-perl dsl-slurper.
+Run it with "ec-perl dsl-slurper.pl".
 It will run in a forever loop and simply evaluate the files that have been modified since the previous loop.